tes/compoxure/README.md

 ## Settings Time Intervals

-Page composer uses a number of time intervals for timeouts and TTLS.
+Compoxure uses a number of time intervals for timeouts and TTLS.
 To make this simpler, there is a simple library that can convert basic string based intervals into ms.

 e.g. 1s = 1000, 1m = 60*1000 etc.  The valid values are 1s, 1m, 1h, 1d.
 If you do not provide a suffix it assumes ms.

-## Stub Server

-To assist with local development, there is a very simple stub server that can be invoked by simply adding --config=./config/stub.json as a parameter when running, this will spin up a simple HTTP server that will respond to the URL configured as the backend.

-## Alternatives
+## Alternatives / Rationale

-We built page composer because it solved a set of problems that alternative solutions didn't quite reach.
+We built compoxure because it solved a set of problems that alternative solutions didn't quite reach.

 ### Ajax